-Prerequisite: "B" average in Spanish III
+-"C" average in Spanish III and teacher recommendation

-This course will develop and refine students' communicative proficiency at the advanced level through more in-depth activities and projects.
+This course will develop and refine students' communicative proficiency at the advanced level through more indepth activities and projects.
 Students must demonstrate strong speaking, listening, reading, and writing skills and will be expected to communicate in the target language.
 Students will communicate about topics or situations they are likely to encounter using more advanced vocabulary and grammatical structures, focusing on the subjunctive and present perfect subjunctive.
 Topics include professions, heroes, technology, communications, life in the city, and planning for the future and careers.
 Students will expand their knowledge of Hispanic culture.